Akshita-2307/how-the-web-works/README.md

 - **max-width** – Applies styles when the viewport width is less than or equal to a specified value
 - **min-width** – Applies styles when the viewport width is greater than or equal to a specified value

+These conditions are used to create mobile-first and responsive layouts.

+### CSS Float Property

+Studied the float property used to position elements to the left or right side of their container.

+Common float values:

+- **float: left** – Moves the element to the left side
+- **float: right** – Moves the element to the right side
+- **float: none** – Default positioning behavior

+Float is commonly used for wrapping text around images and creating simple horizontal layouts.

+### CSS Clear Property

+Learned the clear property used to control how elements behave around floated elements.

+Common clear values:

+- **clear: left** – Clears floated elements on the left side
+- **clear: right** – Clears floated elements on the right side
+- **clear: both** – Clears floated elements on both sides
+- **clear: none** – Default behavior

+The clear property ensures proper layout flow after floating elements.